epfl-ada/ada-2024-project-dondata2025/README.md

 ### prophet

-## Updated ReadMe
-Contribution of Group Members
+# Contribution of Group Members
 - Jeremy :
     - Names datasets -> cleaning and structuring them in data classes
     - Name count prediction with Prophet and SARIMA + determining if a name was influenced using the confidence interval.